The Vet-Approved Guide to Dog Dental Health

 Routine Dental Cleaning

 For routine cleaning with no dental disease, it’s very similar to when we get our teeth scaled and polished.
-For dogs, the tartar is scaled off of the teeth and plaque is removed at the gumline with root planing.
+The vet will scale tartar off of your dog’s teeth and remove plaque at the gumline with root planing.
 This will remove the harmful bacteria that can cause disease.

 Only 7% of dog parents routinely brush their dog’s teeth.
 Many don’t realize the importance good nutrition and professional cleaning have on their dog’s overall health or believe it’s too hard or time-consuming.
 Good nutrition and professional cleanings are vital, but a home dental routine is necessary for optimal dental health.